temporalio/documentation/docs/application-development-guide.md

   Without this, any deployment of updated Workflow code might break already running Workflows.
 - Do not access configuration APIs directly from a Workflow because changes in the configuration might affect a Workflow Execution path.
   Pass it as an argument to a Workflow function or use an Activity to load it.
+- Use `DynamicWorkflow` when you need a default Workflow that can handle all Workflow Types that are not registered with a Worker.
+  A single implementation can implement a Workflow Type which by definition is dynamically loaded from some external source.
-- All standard `WorkflowOptions` and determinism rules apply to Dynamic Workflow implementations.
+  All standard `WorkflowOptions` and determinism rules apply to Dynamic Workflow implementations.

 Java Workflow reference: <https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/workflow/package-summary.html>